Fractional Odds | What Are Fractional Odds? How Do They Work?

 Pros

-Fractional odds are fairly simple to understand, even for novice bettors.
+Fractional odds are relatively simple to understand, even for novice bettors.
 They represent the ratio of the potential payout to the original stake.

 • Clear Indication of Potential Profits